What does EROS stand for?

 Participation in the safe space program is voluntary and open to all Washington College faculty, staff, and students.

-For more information or if interested in scheduling training for a group or organization, please contact the Office of Multicultural Affairs at 410-810-8466, Darnell T. Parker, Director of Multicultural Affairs.
+For more information or if interested in scheduling training for a group or organization, please contact Public Safety or the office of Intercultural Affairs

 What other resources are there around campus if I am having trouble or need someone to talk to?